muhabutt/rest-api/README.md

 # PHP Simple and custom MVC framework, With PHPUnit Testing, Symphony console package, Symphony validator, Mockery

+### PHPUnit Code covrage is used to check how much php testing is done and on which class and function.

+- The folder for php reports is phpUnitReports

 ### Things to do before calling the api's

 - Create .env file copy .exampleENV file and change variables according to your needs.